-Income from contracts of construction work primarily includes construction and manufacture of ships, material handling systems, and energy plant equipment.
-Income is recognized over a certain period of time as performance obligations are fulfilled, and the progress is estimated for the fulfillment of such performance obligations provided to customers.
+(2) Income from contracts of construction work and provision of services certain period of time as performance obligations are fulfilled, and the progress is estimated for the fulfillment of such performance obligations provided to customers.
 The cost-to-cost method is primarily used to calculate the progress of construction work.
 When the cost-to-cost method is used, the ratio of the construction cost incurred for the implemented construction work to the total estimated construction cost is treated as the progress of the construction work.
 For contracts of construction work with an extremely short construction period, income is recognized when performance obligations are completely fulfilled.